 Everyone loves snacks, but when you have diabetes, snacking is an important habit to help keep your blood sugar levels in check.

-Some snacks are better than others, and it’s important to create healthy snacking habits that support your body.
+Crafting smart snacking routines that nourish your body is essential, as certain snacks outshine others in terms of their benefits.
 Look for low-carb snacks that won’t cause a sugar high (and then crash).
 These diabetic snacks recipes use better-for-you ingredients like fiber, protein, and organic stevia — which is zero calories, zero carbohydrates, and zero sugars.

 Peanut Butter Pretzel Protein Balls

 Pyure’s Peanut Butter Pretzel Protein Balls are the perfect combination of sweet and salty!
 Packed with protein, they’re great for on-the-go snacking.
 For a slight twist, use almond or cashew butter instead of peanut butter.